-Spencer Coursen is a nationally recognized threat management expert who has an exceptional record of success in the assessment, management, and resolution of threats, domestic and global security operations, investigations, policy authorship, and protective strategy.
+Spencer Coursen is a nationally recognized threat management expert who has an exceptional record of success in the evaluation and resolution of threats, conflict resolution, protective operations, employee terminations, physical security assessments, policy authorship, and vulnerability reduction.

 Over the course of his diverse career, Mr. Coursen has planned, executed and led close protection details for dignitaries, heads of state, boards of directors, CEOs, celebrities, media, and public figures on more than 300 international trips to 163 different countries.
 He has extensive international exposure, including the provision of close protection and threat assessment to clients in high-risk environments throughout Africa, Asia, Central and South America, Europe, and the Middle East.